RUSplatting: Robust 3D Gaussian Splatting for Sparse-View Underwater Scene Reconstruction: Conclusion

 \section{Conclusion}

 This paper presents a new GS-based framework for deep underwater scene reconstruction.
 Specifically, we propose decoupled learning for the RGB channels, leveraging wavelength-dependent attenuation and scattering properties of underwater light.
 This approach enables more accurate colour reconstruction.
 To mitigate challenges posed by sparse viewpoints, we incorporate a frame interpolation mechanism that facilitates denser and more robust scene capture, along with adaptive frame weighting during training.
 Finally, we propose a new loss function that dynamically adjusts to image characteristics, effectively suppressing noise while preserving geometric structure.
 Collectively, our RUSplatting framework significantly enhances the visual fidelity, structural consistency, and colour accuracy of underwater reconstructions.
+However, as RIFE and Depth-Anything-V2 are not specifically designed for underwater conditions, future work could improve their robustness through fine-tuning or physics-based priors, thereby further enhancing the colour fidelity and geometric accuracy of our framework.